 One of the ways to improve the shows would be to have Hatsune Miku react to the environment, like responding to the audience’s cheers or perform improvisations.
 We have actually done this in past shows, but only to a certain extent.
 We are currently working in this direction and hope to improve it.

 Many of the artists who work with our Vocaloid line-up not only exist on the internet but also extend to live concerts and other activities outside.
-Some of them like supercell, or hachi (Kenshi Yonezu) has broken to the mainstream and achieve tremendous success and I hope we can continue to see this growth even in the future.
+Some of them like supercell, or hachi (Kenshi Yonezu) have broken into the mainstream and achieve tremendous success and I hope we can continue to see this growth even in the future.

 Not only have artists from the Vocaloid scene worked alongside Hatsune Miku, but also major artists from the west, such as Lady Gaga, and Pharrell Williams.
 What are the reasons behind these collaborations?